-Clubman Pinaud is a fascinating entity: in the world of beard care products, most companies are only a few years old, and many of the "senior" members are about a decade old.
+Clubman Pinaud is a fascinating entity: in the world of beard care products, most companies are only a few years old, and many of the “senior” members are about a decade old.
 Clubman is more than two centuries old, and there some real pros—and some cons!—that comes with age.
+Today I offer my Clubman Pinaud Beard Balm review to walk you through what’s good (and what isn’t).

 In the post below, we’ll look at what we think is great (and what we think is lacking) in Clubman Pinaud Beard Balm.
 And, for those of you in the “too-long; didn’t read” club…